top of page

 Q. So, do I need a will?

 A. If you want to have a voice in how your property is to be distributed when you die, a will is the best way to accomplish that.
-If you have minor children in your care or dependents for which you wish to provide, it is responsible to prepare and properly execute a will to make those provisions.
-If you are married and have children, it is common to want all of your property to pass to your spouse.
+If you have minor children or are married and have children, it is common to want all of your property to pass to your spouse.
 Without a Will, your children and your spouse will inherit your property.
 This can be particularly problematic with real estate, such as your home.
 Your property will be distributed when you die whether or not you have a will; if you have relatives, more likely than not they will wind up with some or all of that property.
 The choice is yours.

 GRANTHAM LAW PROBATE AND ESTATE ATTORNEYS